Sprucely title background

 1) Login to Sprucely.io - Open a browser and surf to www.sprucely.io.
 If you have not yet done so, go ahead and login.

-2) Find the dashboard - Go to the Create Dashboards page, accessible from the the top-right menu.
+2) Find the dashboard - Go to the Create Dashboards page, accessible from the top-right menu.
 Find the dashboard you would like to share from the list.

 Share Sprucely.io dashboards by selecting them from the list and then choose the Share dashboards option